Bucky O'Hare (arcade game): Gameplay

-This video game is based on the cartoon television series Bucky O'Hare and the Toad Wars under license from Hasbro, Inc. While it is generally classified as a scrolling beat 'em up game, as the player's character is also armed with a laser gun, it adds elements of a scrolling shooter.
+This video game is based on the cartoon television series Bucky O'Hare and the Toad Wars! under license from Hasbro.
+While it is generally classified as a scrolling beat 'em up game, as the player's character is also armed with a laser gun, it adds elements of a scrolling shooter.

-Much like the cartoon, Bucky O'Hare features colorful animation, and voice actors from the series were hired to participate in the game's cut scenes.
+Much like the cartoon, Bucky O'Hare features colorful animation, and voice actors from the series were hired to participate in the game's cutscenes.

 The player chooses from four protagonists: Bucky O'Hare, the heroic rabbit captain of the space ship Righteous Indignation; Jenny, an "Aldebaran cat" and telepath; Dead-Eye Duck, a four-armed mallard; and A.F.C.
 Blinky, a one-eyed android.
 As in the television series, the characters must stop the Toad Empire from invading extraterrestrial planets and enslaving their peoples; to do so they must shoot their way through an army of brainwashed toads to destroy their evil leader, a computer program known as "Komplex" and release the "Interplanetary Life Force".

 The enemies in the game are Al Negator, Toadborg, Total Terror Toad, a "Cyborg Spider", the various varieties of Toad Storm Troopers, the Toads' Air Marshall, and "Komplex-2-Go", who are featured in the comic book and cartoon series continuities.

 Soundtrack

-The music for Arcade Bucky 'O Hare were: Planet Warren, Climate Converter, Space River, Toad Star and Komplex was contained on the CD Soundtrack Konami All-Stars 1993: Music Station of Dreams on December 24, 1992.
+The music tracks for arcade version of Bucky 'O Hare are Planet Warren, Climate Converter, Space River, Toad Star and Komplex.
+This version was contained on the CD soundtrack Konami All-Stars 1993: Music Station of Dreams on December 24, 1992.